konveyor/analyzer-lsp/docs/providers.md

 * `bundles`: Path to extension bundles to enhance default Java language server's capabilities.
 See the [bundle](https://github.com/konveyor/java-analyzer-bundle) Konveyor uses.

 * `workspace`: Path to directory where the provider generates debug information such as logs.

+* `depOpenSourceLabelsFile`: Path to a text file, that contains the regex's per line to be added as open-source dependencies.

 #### Builtin Provider